TravorLZH/travorlzh.github.io/_posts/2024-02-25-bruns-sieve.md

 ## Conclusion

 In this article, we began our discussion by deriving Buchstab's identity in sieve theory.
-Subsequently, we apply this identity iteratively to deduce Brun's pure sieve, which enables him to establish the convergence of the reciprocal sum of twin primes.
-After that, we introduce Brun's main sieve and used it to derive approximations to the twin primes conjecture (Theorem 1) and the Goldbach conjecture (Theorem 2).
+Subsequently, we applied this identity iteratively to deduce Brun's pure sieve, which enables him to establish the convergence of the reciprocal sum of twin primes.
+After that, we introduced Brun's main sieve and used it to derive approximations to the twin primes conjecture (Theorem 1) and the Goldbach conjecture (Theorem 2).

 [^1]: Brun, V. (1920).
 Le crible d’Eratosthene et le theoreme de Goldbach. *Skr.
 Norske Vid.
 Akad*, 3, 1–36.